 Toxic Substances.
-Activities associated with firing range operations would result in less than significant impacts from toxic substances (i.e., ACM, LBP, PCBs, or radon).
-BMPs and SOPs would be implemented as appropriate (see Table 17.2-3 and Volume 7).
+Activities associated with firing range operations would not be expected to result in any significant environmental consequences from toxic substances (i.e., ACM, LBP, PCBs, or radon); therefore, no mitigation measures are required.
+BMPs and SOPs would be implemented as appropriate (see Volume 7).

 Hazardous Waste.
 Andersen AFB holds a Guam RCRA Operating Permit for a hazardous waste management treatment facility located within the boundaries of Andersen AFB at the extreme reach of Tarague Beach.
-The hazardous waste management facility is permitted to conduct open burning and open
+The hazardous waste management facility is permitted to conduct open burning and open detonation to treat MEC that is either reactive (D003) or toxic characteristic leaching procedure hazardous waste.
+The facility is known as the EOD Range.
+The Facility Identification Number is GU6571999519 and the Permit Number is GUS002.

-Military munitions that are used for their "intended purposes" are not considered waste per the MMR (40 CFR 266.202).
+Military munitions that are used for their "intended purposes" are not considered waste per the MMR (40 CFR 266.202)].
 In general, military munitions become subject to RCRA transportation, storage, and disposal requirements (i.e., judged not to have been used for their "intended purposes") when: